-The financial reporting entity includes all the funds of the primary government (i.e., the City of Carson as legally defined), as well as its component units.
-A component unit is a legally separate entity for which the primary government is financially accountable.
-The City has three component units, which are reported as blended component units: the Carson Financing Authority, which was created to finance public capital improvements for the former Redevelopment Agency and the City; the Carson Housing Authority, which was established to carry out the housing function of the dissolved Carson Redevelopment Agency; and the Carson Reclamation Authority, which was formed to oversee and facilitate the remediation of contaminated properties in the City.
-Separate financial statements are also issued for the Carson Housing Authority and the Carson Reclamation Authority, and are available on the City's website or at City Hall.
+The financial reporting entity includes all the funds of the primary government, the City of Carson as legally defined, as well as its component units.
+A component unit is a legally separate organization that must be included in the financial report of the primary government.
+The City has two component units that are reported as blended component units: the Carson Financing Authority, which was created to finance public capital improvements for the former Redevelopment Agency and the City; and the Carson Housing Authority, which was established to carry out the housing function of the dissolved Carson Redevelopment Agency.
+There is a third component unit with financial data reported separately from the City ("discretely presented"): the Carson Reclamation Authority, which was formed to oversee and facilitate the remediation of contaminated properties in the City.